 No matter how you’re dealing with the real estate market, you need to be informed about the true condition of the properties you’re considering.
 Building inspections can give you a good idea on the value of your property and on what legal steps you may need to take.
 Inspection reports also help in planning renovations and maintenance.

-Our experts at Vital Building & Pest Inspections have compiled a list of the most frequently asked questions about building inspections, including details on the process, benefits, and costs.
+Our experts at Vital Building Inspections Sydney have compiled a list of the most frequently asked questions about building inspections, including details on the process, benefits, and costs.

 What should you expect from a building inspection?

 A building inspection involves the inspector visually surveying and characterising the property, including any structural defects or potential hazards.
 State-of-the-art instrumentation and software are sometimes used to fully assess the condition of the home or building.

 After the inspection, you can expect a standard-compliant inspection report from Vital Building Inspections Sydney via e-mail.
 This report will have the information you need to make a wise real estate decision, from purchase to renovation.